da4asandbox/modules-css/historicizing-data/lesson-2.md

     - How many captives did that ship carry when it embarked on its voyage? ```1500 captives```
     - What country's flag did it sail under? ```U.S.A```

+#### Instructor Note:
->Question to put some of these numbers in context: Look around.
-How many students are in this classroom?
-If each classroom in this building had roughly the same number of students, how many classes would you need to combine to equal the total number of captives that were forced onto this single ship?
+> *At this point in the tutorial, it can be useful to pause and try to get students to put these numbers into context and remind them that they represent human beings.
+One option is to ask students to look around - how many students are in this classroom?
+If each classroom in this building had roughly the same number of students, how many classes would you need to combine to equal the total number of captives that were forced onto this single ship?*

 - Try sorting the spreadsheet so that you can answer the following questions: What year was the  **earliest** and **latest** recorded arrival of a transatlantic slave trade voyage in this database? ```1514``` and ```1866```
 - Sort the spreadhseet by `Voyage ID` so that it is back in its original order.

-**Filtering Spreadsheets**
+### Filtering Spreadsheets

 Filtering a spreadsheet allows you to only look at a particular subset of the spreadsheet while "hiding" the rest of the rows.
 This can be helpful if your dataset is quite long and you want to zero in on just some of your rows.